Contact our Technical Sales Team to discuss the perfect system for your Engine Management Needs!

 Then, we have accessories; here is a rundown of the ones you may want to consider.

 Stimulator – This isn’t 100% required but it should be in our opinion, let’s say 98% if you’re building the ECU yourself, and 80% required (or recommended) if you’re buying a pre-assembled ECU.
 During kit assembly there are several sections that you complete one at a time and test the unit after each section.
 You will need the stimulator to be able to test the unit.
 After assembly, or if you buy a pre-assemble ECU the stimulator will help you to get familiar with the MegaSquirt and the tuning software before ever attempting to install the ECU on your engine.
 This is also an excellent tool for testing your Megasquirt ECU while you are working through building your wiring harness.
 If you have a problem and don’t know if it’s in your wiring of the ECU you can use the stimulator to figure that out, and if the worst happens and you see sparks fly, you can plug the ECU into the stimulator and make sure it ECU is still working properly so you know you can continue.
 While not an required tool it is highly recommended- we’ve seen many people come back for one with their project stalled in the meantime, and we’ve never had anyone regret buying one.
 If you don’t purchase a stimulator for yourself you should at least make sure you know someone who has one that you can borrow when (not if) needed.
 We’ve never had anyone regret buying one, we’ve had plenty of people regret NOT buying a stimulator, and then place a second order for it.
-Kits are $45, assembled stims are $69.
-We also carry a power supply for it for $9.
-You can find it in the ‘Tools’ section of the catalog.
-The JimStim carries a slightly higher price, $59 for a kit, $88 for an assembled unit, but adds the ability to simulate many types of OEM crank and cam sensors and test more outputs.
+You can find a JimStim & power supply in the ‘Tools’ section of the catalog.
+The JimStim adds the ability to simulate many types of OEM crank and cam sensors and test more outputs.
 We recommend the JimStim if you’re going distributorless with a crank trigger wheel or any patterned crank or cam trigger as the JimStim can simulate most of these patterns and allow you to test and preconfigure your ECU as accurately as possible to meet the needs of your vehicle.

 Tuning Cable – You’ll need this to connect your laptop/PC to your ECU.
-It’s a standard DB9 Straight-thru serial cable, meaning pin1 goes to pin1, 2 to 2, 3 to 3, etc. If you already have one great!
-If not I have them for $5.50.
-You can find it in the ‘Tuning Cables’ section of the catalog.
+It’s a standard DB9 Straight-thru serial cable, meaning pin1 goes to pin1, 2 to 2, 3 to 3, etc. You can find it in the ‘Tuning Cables’ section of the catalog.

 Trigger Wheels – Megasquirt works with many distributors and crankshaft position sensors.
 But if you happen to have a trigger wheel that is not compatible, or if you want to use features your original trigger wheels do not support, you can use our line of 36-1 trigger wheels for a highly accurate crank trigger setup.